Monamoxie/metton-app/README.md

 - Run `chmox +x ./python_entrypoint.sh`
 - Run `docker-compose up --build -d --wait`
 - Visit http://127.0.0.1:8080
-- For local setup, you make use of the RabbitMQ and MySQL docker images
+- For local setup, you make use of the RabbitMQ and PostgreSQL docker images
 - In production, we take advantage of AWS infrastrures by using MQ and RDS

 ## WORKFLOW